drhsqlite/fossil-mirror/www/rebaseharm.md

 [Nagappan, et. al][nagappan] studied bugs in Windows Vista and found that best predictor of bugs is the distance on the org-chart between the stake-holders.
 Or, bugs are reduced when the engineers talk to one another.
-Similar finds arise in other disciplines.
-Keeping private branches is a key symptom of siloing.
+Similar findings arise in other disciplines.
+Keeping private branches does not prove that developers are communicating insufficiently, but it is a key symptom that problem.

 [Weinberg][weinberg] argues programming should be "egoless".
 That is to say, programmers should avoid linking their code with their sense of